History of espionage: Early history

 Spies were also prevalent in the Greek and Roman empires.
+Kataskopes graphe (κατασκοπῆς γραφή) was a legal action in ancient Athens specifically targeting spies.
+If a foreigner was caught engaging in espionage, they could be prosecuted under this action.
+The accused spy was often subjected to torture, typically by being placed on the rack, to extract information.
+Following this, they were typically executed.
+Athenian citizens who were guilty of espionage were prosecuted for prodosia (προδοσία, meaning treason), a different charge under Athenian law.
+Trials for prodosia were typically conducted before the Athenian assembly, and the punishments for those found guilty were severe.
+The standard penalties included execution, the loss of the right to be buried in Attic soil (a significant dishonor), and the confiscation of the individual’s property.
+In some cases, lesser forms of prodosia or related offenses may have been recognized and punished with fines.

 During the 13th and 14th centuries, the Mongols relied heavily on espionage in their conquests in Asia and Europe.
 Feudal Japan often used shinobi to gather intelligence.

 A significant milestone was the establishment of an effective intelligence service under King David IV of Georgia at the beginning of the 12th century or possibly even earlier.
 Called mstovaris, these organized spies performed crucial tasks, like uncovering feudal conspiracies, conducting counter-intelligence against enemy spies, and infiltrating key locations, e.g. castles, fortresses and palaces.

 Aztecs used Pochtecas, people in charge of commerce, as spies and diplomats, and had diplomatic immunity.
 Along with the pochteca, before a battle or war, secret agents, quimitchin, were sent to spy amongst enemies usually wearing the local costume and speaking the local language, techniques similar to modern secret agents.